obiMadu/obiMadu/README.md

 # Hello, I'm Obi! 👋

 I'm an enthusiastic Cloud/DevOps/Infrastructure engineering associate with a keen interest in building robust Infrastructures and exploring Cloud and DevOps technologies.
 I'm currently honing my skills in deploying cloud-native applications and optimizing system performance.
 As a lifelong learner, I'm dedicated to expanding my knowledge and gaining hands-on experience in designing scalable and resilient solutions. <br><br>
-With a focus on continuous improvement, I embrace challenges and actively seek opportunities to grow as a professional.
-Join me on this exciting journey as I navigate the world of backend & infrastructure engineering, leveraging cloud technologies and devOps practices to create innovative solutions that deliver exceptional user experiences.
-Let's learn, collaborate, and build together!

 ## 💻 Technologies & Tools